The Hidden Cost of Vibe Coding

 If AI helped you write the code, AI should help you remember it.
 A daily summary in plain English.
 Not file paths.
 Not a reformatted git log.
 A real read of what happened, the way you'd want a coworker to brief you back: Vibe Check, what shipped, what changed, what kept shifting, where you left off.

-That's AskScout.
+That's askScout.
 Sign in to the web app at askscout.dev, or run it as a CLI in any local repo with your own LLM key.
-It reads your repo, sends only the diffs to the LLM you choose, and writes you a digest worth reading.
+It reads your commits, diffs, and a small amount of project context (README plus a manifest like package.json) so the LLM you choose has enough to write a digest worth reading.
+Source files outside the changed regions, environment variables, secrets, and build artifacts are never read.
 Free.
 Sets up in about ten seconds.
+(For the practical follow-up, see the four real ways to track what you shipped and the AI coding tools that create the volume problem in the first place.)

 If AI helped you write the code, AI should help you remember it.